BoLS logo Today's Tabletop & RPG News

 Another iconic D&D race.
 These have been around since before D&D was D&D. Dwarves live up to their fantasy first impressions and love crafting, gold, mining, and smithing.

 Dwarves once made excellent Fighters and Barbarians and Clerics.
-But now they are an amazing choice at anything.
+But now this D&D race is an amazing choice at anything.
 Until they fix the +2/+2 thing, you can go wild with Tasha’s Cauldron of Everything‘s ability score flexibility.
 This means now is the time to make the ultimate character.
 As long as they’re a dwarf.

 Eladrin